EXPLAINER-Five legal questions raised by Elon Musk's unorthodox share sales | Business

 EXPLAINER-Five legal questions raised by Elon Musk's unorthodox share sales

-The filings did not say why Musk had sold the other 2.5% and as of Thursday it was unclear if the sales related to Musk's Twitter poll https://www.reuters.com/business/finance/how-tweets-by-teslas-elon-musk-have-moved-markets-2021-11-08, or if he had yet sold the remaining 7%.
+The filings did not say why Musk had sold that latest block or the previous 2.5%, and as of Friday it was unclear if the sales related to Musk's Twitter poll https://www.reuters.com/business/finance/how-tweets-by-teslas-elon-musk-have-moved-markets-2021-11-08.
 Spokespeople for the SEC and Tesla did not provide comment.

 The episode has again raised questions as to whether the celebrity billionaire breached any rules or the settlement he agreed with the U.S. Securities and Exchange Commission (SEC) for tweeting in 2018 that he had secured funding to take Tesla private when in fact he had not.
 Here are five questions Tesla-watchers are asking: